 Slow to learn their real jobs while making major decisions — This happened partly because so far most of the BOCS Dems, all of whom are new or nearly-new to county service, have been slow to learn their new jobs even while making major decisions.
 (The county budget is up next.)
 Perhaps this is because most of them, starting with Chair Wheeler, focused during the 2019 campaign and from their bully pulpits of power, once elected, on things that have nothing to do with land use, budget, and taxes — other than to raise the real estate tax as high as possible.
 (Note the BOCS majority’s apparent resentment about having to actually do the land use part of their jobs when complaining about the previous BOCS being unable to reach a majority decision on some complex land use cases, such as Devlin, and thus “kicking the can down the road” to this BOCS.
 See, for example: https://pwcbg.org/2020/03/second-chance-for-5-new-bocs-members-deceived-by-developers-on-devlin2-pwcbg-suggests-tax-relief-for-local-employers-employees-facing-layoffs/ )

 Distracted from their core responsibilities by favored causes and social issues over which the BOCS has no jurisdiction — Perhaps members of the BOCS majority originally sought office because they simply want power and/or to share their favored causes with the entire county, whether it’s relevant to their jobs or not.
 Examples of these causes include gun control, ignoring immigration restrictions, and other social issues — all things over which the BOCS has little or no power.
 (See: https://www.washingtonpost.com/local/virginia-politics/corey-stewarts-county-no-more-virginia-county-aims-to-become-liberal-model/2019/11/14/6edefc48-0653-11ea-8292-c46ee8cb3dce_story.html ) However, we are glad the BOCS majority, under intense public pressure, and led by Vice Chair Angry, at least temporarily got in touch with reason and good sense sufficiently to eliminate one such distraction from their real responsibilities.
 (See: https://www.princewilliamtimes.com/news/in-a-surprise-move-prince-william-supervisors-table-controversial-gun/article_b6f59bfe-3709-11ea-ab26-af4334b0a44f.html ) This was a current BOCS reaction to a previous BOCS’ reaction to the incoming Virginia legislature’s reaction to ongoing national news on a national debate on guns — intractable nationally and legally meaningless locally, meaning that any action by county government to issue resolutions about it, in and of itself, is purely ceremonial.
-We are also glad the entire BOCS, once again under intense public pressure, rejected Chair Wheeler’s sneaky attempt to permanently curtail or eliminate the public’s free speech at BOCS meetings by inserting a proposal to do so into the fine print of county Covid-19 emergency procedures and then reportedly denying all knowledge when caught.
+We are also glad the entire BOCS, once again under intense public pressure, rejected Chair Wheeler’s sneaky attempt to permanently curtail or eliminate the public’s free speech at BOCS meetings.
+Wheeler tried to do so by inserting a proposal into the fine print of county Covid-19 emergency procedures and then reportedly denying all knowledge when caught.
 (See: https://pwcbg.org/2020/03/chair-wheeler-holding-semi-public-31-mar-bocs-meeting-to-implement-greatly-increased-emergency-powers-suspension-of-public-comment/ and https://pwcbg.org/2020/03/bocs-urged-to-ensure-banning-of-public-comment-does-not-become-permanent/ and https://pwcbg.org/2020/03/civic-associations-holding-public-hearings-during-pandemic-with-greatly-reduced-public-participation-will-undermine-the-public-process/ )